 These come from our local producers/suppliers.
 Sometimes companies goof up their products a little bit, mispackage something, produce too much of it, or discontinue a line.

 Whenever we find these, we bring them to you as rescued products.
 Still perfectly good, just not the right fit for other stores.
 Our role in this is to provide a market for this food.
-Doing this we (including you!) have been able to divert so many local products from the trash.
+Doing this we (including you!) have been able to divert so many local, delicious products from the landfill.

-Most of the stuff we receive in packaging comes from out of state food suppliers, for example almonds and dried mangos, which we cannot source from Colorado.
+However, most of the stuff we receive in packaging comes from bulk food suppliers.
 Food needs to come in some type of container to keep it sanitary while shipping.

 With the small buying power we have, we don’t have the ability to strong arm all food suppliers into using our reusable containers, but one day we will!

-Read on to learn some of the ways in which we receive our food.
-Luckily we have the ability to buy in bulk and the packaging we receive is always better than small serving packaging from the store.
+Luckily we have the ability to buy in bulk and the packaging we receive is always better than small serving packaging from the store (which all come in multiple layers of single-use packaging to get to that point).
 If you have questions about the packaging for any item we are selling please email us at [email protected] and we can provide that info.

 Large paper bags with string ties – we recycle the bags and collect the string to use for things like our Holiday Cookie Jars

-Bulk plastic bags – we collect these and take to Eco-Cycle where they can be recycled
+Bulk plastic bags – we collect these and take to Eco-Cycle where they can be properly recycled

 Large plastic jugs or barrels – we reuse / recycle these / offer them out to the community

-Before getting to you, we package all of our products in glass jars, bread cloths, clamshells or egg cartons.
-We buy all of these brand new made from virgin materials due to health department codes : )
+Before getting to you, we package all of our products in glass jars, bread bags, and reusable clamshells or egg cartons.
+We buy all of these brand new, made from virgin materials due to health department codes.

-Some of our products come packaged.
-These are either rescued items (see above) or some of the essentials we have decided are must-haves in order to make Nude a viable one-stop-shop for most people.
+Some of our products do come packaged.
+These are either rescued items (see above) or some of the essentials we have decided are must-haves in order to make Nude Foods a viable one-stop-shop for most people, even if they are not available in bulk.

 This is where Nude Foods Market is doing some groundbreaking stuff!